maltek/swift-frida/README.md

 still has some bugs that need to be fixed (please report them!).

 I'm mainly testing things on iOS 11.1.2 (64bit), and on iOS 9.3.5 (32bit).
-Other operating systems are not supported.
-Only apps using Swift 4.0.* are supported at the moment.
+Other operating systems are not supported for now.
+Only apps using **Swift 4.0.\*** are supported at the moment.

+## Usage

+If you don't have it already, use `npm install frida-compile` to install `frida-compile`.

+In your script, add this line:

+    const Swift = require('/path/to/swift-frida/index.js');

+Afterwards, compile your script with `frida-compile` like this:

+    frida-compile -w -o /tmp/compiled.js your-script.js

 ## Available APIs